EliotKhachi/publicZk/202305062220/README.md

 # Flow + Resistance

-Electricity is the flow of electronics.
+Electricity is the flow of electrons.

 ## The Water Analogy
 Imagine a tank full of water with an open pipe connected to it, causing the water to drain out.